tscomm99/purple-team-workshop-2025-01/intro_and_setup.md

 - Open the link to [Google Drive](https://drive.google.com/drive/folders/1buR-qCIkuns5KoQstblG_4lHHnHhCTZn?usp=sharing)
 - Log in if you are not already
 - Navigate to the sub folder of your table
+- You will be using the material in the share throughout the workshop so please keep it open

 ### Access Guacamole
 - Open the link to Guacamole and log in using the information provided by the workshop team